-There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to AEDs, such as SYMPAZAN™, during pregnancy.
-Physicians are advised to recommend that pregnant patients taking SYMPAZAN™ enroll in the North American Antiepileptic Drug (NAAED) Pregnancy Registry.
-This can be done by calling the toll-free number 1-888-233-2334 and must be done by patients themselves.
-Information on the registry can also be found at the website http://www.aedpregnancyregistry.org/.
+There is a pregnancy exposure registry that monitors pregnancy outcomes in women exposed to AEDs, such as SYMPAZAN®, during pregnancy.
+Healthcare providers are encouraged to recommend that pregnant women taking SYMPAZAN® enroll in the North American Antiepileptic Drug (NAAED) Pregnancy Registry by calling 1-888-233-2334 or online at http://www.aedpregnancyregistry.org/

 Data for other benzodiazepines suggest the possibility of long-term effects on neurobehavioral and immunological function in animals following prenatal exposure to benzodiazepines at clinically relevant doses.

-In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2%-4% and to 15% to 20%, respectively.
 The background risk of major birth defects and miscarriage for the indicated population is unknown.
+All pregnancies have a background risk of birth defect, loss, or other adverse outcomes.
+In the U.S. general population, the estimated background risk of major birth defects and miscarriage in clinically recognized pregnancies is 2%-4% and 15% -20%, respectively.

 Fetal/Neonatal Adverse Reactions